7orlum/Orlum.Text/README.md

 ```
 function will return `"Zażądano 3.5 rubla"`, `"Zażądano 1 rubel"` and `"Zażądano 0 rubli"` for the same values of `{0}` argument.

-Note that different languages use different numbers of gramatical number forms: 3 in Russian, 2 in English, 4 in Polish, and inflection rules depends of language.

 ```cs
 using orlum.TypographyHelper;